 The community-based tourism center has a library and a local canteen where visitors can find some delicious Cambodian food and plenty of information about the area.
 For accommodation, there is Khiri Travel’s award-winning luxury tented camp or your travelers may opt to stay at one of the CBT’s homestay guesthouses.
 Every traveler visiting this CBT is helping to build opportunities for local people to have alternative livelihoods and improve their standard of living.
 Banteay Chhmar is perfect for guests who want to meet some friendly people, go off the beaten path and explore a less visited, relatively untouched temple complex in a peaceful and tranquil setting.

-For more information about Banteay Chhmar and the CBT community-based tourism organization, please leave your contact information in the form on the bottom of this page so that one of our team members in Phnom Penh can get back to you.
+For more information about Banteay Chhmar and the CBT community-based tourism organization, please leave contact at [email protected].